1. OmniVista 2500 NMS and OmniVista Cirrus: various functions

 2. Configuration steps

 a.
-How to import a Signature File into OmniVista
+How importing a Signature File into OmniVista

 When Signature Auto Update is enabled on the Application Visibility Screen, which is available for a System User, OmniVista automatically checks the Alcatel-Lucent Enterprise Signature File Repository and updates downloads Signature Files.
 There should be no need to import these Signature Files into OmniVista.
 If necessary, you can download a Signature File and click on the import button to import the file into the Application Visibility application.